usnistgov/mass/README.md

 See [`nist-qsp-tdm`](https://bitbucket.org/nist_microcal/nist-qsp-tdm) README for instructions to install all tdm python software simultaneously, and how to setup venv.

+## Windows
+You may need to install Visual Studio Community Edition.

+## Sudo
+Try installing without `sudo` first, though I find on NIST macs that I can't get away without sudo.

 ## Scripts
 Mass installs 3 scripts (as of March 2020).
 These are `ljh_truncate`, `make_projectors`, and `ljh2off`.
 You can check `setup.py` and look for either `scripts` or `console_scripts` to see if any others have been added.
-These should be executable from your terminal from anywhere without typing `python` before them.
+These should be executable from your terminal from anywhere without typing `python` before them, though you may need to add something to your path.
+Please update this if you need to add something to your path.
 They all have help accessible via eg `ljh2off --help`.

 ### Python 2.7
 If you really want to use Python 2.7, version 0.7.5 is the last version tested on Python 2.7, you can install it with the following command: